Korean Air Flight 858: Kim Hyon-hui

 In 1993, William Morrow and Company published The Tears of My Soul, Kim's account of how she was trained as a North Korean espionage agent and carried out the bombing of KAL 858.
 As a gesture of contrition for her crime, she donated all of the proceeds from this book to the families of the victims of KAL 858.
 The book details her early training and life in China, Macao, and across Europe, carrying out the bombing, her consequent trial, reprieve, and integration into South Korea.
-In the book, Kim states that Kim Jong-il masterminded the bombing, and gave her the order to carry out the attack.
-It is also believed that Kim Jong-il masterminded the Rangoon bombing of 1983, in which North Korea attempted to assassinate South Korean president, Chun Doo-hwan.
+In the book, Kim states that Kim Jong Il masterminded the bombing, and gave the order to carry out the attack.
+It is also believed that Kim Jong Il masterminded the Rangoon bombing of 1983, in which North Korea attempted to assassinate South Korean president, Chun Doo-hwan.
 Her story has also been turned into a motion picture, Mayumi, directed by Shin Sang-ok in 1990.

-In 2010, Kim Hyon-hui visited Japan, where she met the families of Japanese people abducted by North Korea during the 1970s and 1980s who were forced to teach North Korean spies to disguise themselves as Japanese—whom, it was reported, may have trained Kim Hyon-hui.
+In 2010, Kim Hyon-hui visited Japan, where she met the families of Japanese people abducted by North Korea during the 1970s and 1980s who were forced to teach North Korean spies to disguise themselves as Japanese—who, it was reported, may have trained Kim Hyon-hui.
 The Japanese government waived immigration rules in order for the visit to take place since Kim is regarded as a criminal in the country for her use of the false Japanese passport in the attack.
 The Japanese press, however, criticized the visit, for which security was tight over fears that she might be attacked.
 Kim arrived in the country on a private jet chartered by the Japanese government and was ushered into a car shielded by large umbrellas.
 During the visit, she stayed in a holiday home owned by Yukio Hatoyama, prime Minister of Japan.
 Kim today resides in an undisclosed location and remains under constant protection for fear of reprisals, from either victims' families or the North Korean government, which has described her as a traitor to their cause.